WantedTechnologies/xpresso/README.md

 # xpresso
 The pythonic way to code in Java.

 xpresso allows a (near) line-into-line rewrite of a Python code into Java.
-It's also a great way to prototype your algorithms directly in Java instead of first using less verbose languages like Python or Ruby for quick prototyping, and then rewrite those algorithms to Java when the algorithm is ready.
+It's also a great way to prototype your algorithms directly in Java instead of first using less verbose languages like Python or Ruby for quick prototyping, and then rewrite those algorithms to Java when they are ready.

 xpresso implements in Java familiar pythonic methods (e.g., len, enumerate, split/join, slicing) and coding paradigms (e.g., everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).